 Likely to Improve status of SEOs Potential Conflict with status of SEOs- likely to be mitigated Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs Summary of Key Provisions/Outcomes from the Strategy: Vision CMATS will deliver an integrated transport network that addresses the needs of all modes of transport, offering better transport choices, resulting in better overall network performance and providing capacity to meet travel demand and support economic growth.
-Guiding Principles and Outcomes AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 The Cork Metropolitan Area Draft Transport Strategy (CMATS) was formulated to be consistent with six identified guiding principles.
+AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1 AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1 Guiding Principles and Outcomes The Cork Metropolitan Area Transport Strategy (CMATS) was formulated to be consistent with six identified guiding principles.
 The principles and their consistency with the Strategy Outcomes are summarised in the following paragraphs.
-Principle 1 - To support the future growth of the CMA through the provision of an efficient transport network.
+Principle 1 To support the future growth of the CMA through the provision of an efficient transport network.
 Implementation of CMATS will result in improvements to the road, suburban rail, light rail, pedestrian and cycle network.
 These improvements are targeted in parts of the Metropolitan Area that are planned for future housing, employment and educational growth.
 The efficiency of the existing and future strategic road network will be protected through the minimisation of local traffic and restriction of local access routes to the National Road Network.
-Principle 2 - To prioritise sustainable transport and reduce car dependency within the CMA.
+Principle 2 To prioritise active and sustainable transport and reduce car dependency within the CMA.
 Implementation of CMATS will result in a step-change in public transport provision and builds upon existing walking and cycling strategies adopted in the Metropolitan Area.
-The need for private car ownership (and dependency) will be reduced through the adoption of demand management and supporting measures including car clubs and Mobility as a Service.
+The need for private car ownership (and dependency) will be reduced through the adoption of demand management and supporting measures including car clubs and Mobility as a Service (MaaS).
+This prioritisation of active and sustainable modes and the decarbonisation of the public transport fleet is in line with the growing recognition of the negative impacts of motorised vehicles and carbon emissions on the environment and people's health and wellbeing.
+Principle 2 is aligned with Measures 1 and 2 of the Climate Action Plan 2019 for Transport to deliver targets.